-We chose the spot due to proximity to the park and good cell signal.
-In hindsight, we would have chosen a different spot and suffered without cellular data because we spent the following weeks cleaning dust both inside and outside of Pippi.
+We chose the spot due to its proximity to the park and good cell signal.
+In hindsight, we would have chosen a different spot and suffered without cellular data because we spent the following weeks cleaning both inside and outside.

 Where to eat near Capitol Reef National Park

 While at Capitol Reef National Park, locals provided recommendations on where to eat out.
 They recommended a burger food truck and a shake shack.
 Not the healthiest options but both were delicious.

 If you want a nicer dinner, consider the Pioneer Kitchen at the Capitol Reef Resort.